bratvoldlab/website/_pages/home.md

  <!---**We are  looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**
 --->

-We are grateful for funding from University of Stavanger, [IOR Center](https://www.uis.no/research/national-ior-centre-of-norway/), [Faculty of Science and Technology](https://www.uis.no/faculty-of-science-and-technology/) and our industrial partner [Equinor](https://www.equinor.com/en.html).
+We are grateful for funding from the University of Stavanger, [IOR Center](https://www.uis.no/research/national-ior-centre-of-norway/), [Faculty of Science and Technology](https://www.uis.no/faculty-of-science-and-technology/) and our industrial partner [Equinor](https://www.equinor.com/en.html).

 **Relevant Websites**: